-The 2018 global survey on the use of NGOs in information technology shows that the sector has not yet made the transition to the digital transition and that Africa and Asia are on the verge.
+The 2018 global survey on the use of NGOs in information technology shows that the Third Sector has not yet made the transition into the digital age, and that Africa and Asia are on the verge.

-Specifically, the report deals with aspects such as web and email communication, online fundraising tools, social networks, mobile technology, security software and data management.
+The report deals specifically with aspects of web and email communication, online fundraising tools, social networks, mobile technology, security software, and data management.
 The results of the report are obtained through a survey that fills thousands of social entities around the world and provides a global vision on the digital development of organizations.

-The 2019 survey is currently operational and the results will be published in September in five languages: Spanish, English, French, Portuguese and Arabic.
-The objective is to understand how non-profit organizations use the technological advances of the Internet to improve their digital capabilities.
+The 2019 survey is currently operational and the results will be published in September in five languages which include: Spanish, English, French, Portuguese and Arabic.
+The objective of this survey is to understand how non-profit organizations use the technological advances of the Internet to improve their digital capabilities.

-Globally, then, we find that 92% of global NGOs have a web but their use of digital resources is still well below the potential they could exploit.
-For example, only 38% of organizations usually publish in a blog and 40% of them do not take advantage of the tools available to the Internet to promote fundraising campaigns, either through email electronic or through donors or collaborators.
+From the survey, we find that 92% of global NGOs have a website but their use of digital resources is still well below the potential that they could exploit.
+For example, only 38% of organizations publish their information on a blog, and 40% of organizations do not take advantage of other tools available on the Internet to promote fundraising campaigns, which include email or the use of donors and collaborators.

 Thus, the average technological development regarding the use of digital tools is located in the continental scope in this order (from less to more): 55% Africa, 56% Asia and South America, 59% Europe, 70% Oceania and 86% North America.

 Nonprofit Tech for Good has partner organizations in 22 countries.
 These are responsible for disseminating the survey among the entities in their country.
-In Catalonia and in Spain iWith.org is the partner of the project.
-The 2018 report is based on the survey in more than 5.300 world organizations.
+In Catalonia, and in Spain, iWith.org is the partner of the project.
+The 2018 report is based on a survey of more than 5,300 global organizations.